Quality and Accreditations

 Community Hospital Comprehensive Cancer Program

-MidMichigan Medical Center - Midland is accredited as a Community Hospital Comprehensive Cancer Program by the American College of Surgeons Commission on Cancer (CoC).
+MidMichigan Medical Centers in Alma and Midland have received accreditation with commendation by the American College of Surgeons Commission on Cancer (CoC).
 This designation is granted only to facilities that have committed to provide the best in cancer diagnosis and treatment and are able to comply with established CoC standards.
 Choosing an accredited facility ensures that you will receive:

-- A team approach to coordinate the best available treatment options
+- A multidisciplinary team approach to coordinate the best available treatment options

 - Information about ongoing cancer clinical trials and new treatment options